there4/slim-unit-testing-example/README.md

 `PATCH`, `HEAD`, and `DELETE`.

 With these methods, you can run end to end tests on SlimPHP routes without a webserver.
-The tests run entirely within a mock enviroment, and will be fast and efficient.
+The tests run entirely within a mock environment, and will be fast and efficient.

 ## Unit Testing vs. Integration Testing